archivesspace/tech-docs/src/content/docs/architecture/public.md

 ]
 ```

-When you set include_level to true, that means that the archival object level will be included in identifier so that you don't have to repeat that data.
+When you set include_level to true, that means the archival object level will be included in the identifier so that you don't have to repeat that data.
 For example, if the level of description is "Series" and the archival object identifier is "1", and the parent resource identifier is "MSS 1", then the composite identifier would display as "MSS 1.
 Series 1" at the series 1 level, and any descendant record.
 If you set include_level to false, then the display would be "MSS 1.
 1"

 ### License